privacyguides/privacyguides.org/docs/ios/overview.en.md

 Jailbreaking an iPhone defeats its security and makes you vulnerable.
 Running untrusted, third-party software could cause your device to be infected with malware.

+### Encrypted iMessage

+The color of the message bubble in iMessage indicates whether your messages are E2EE or not.
+A blue bubble indicates that your messages are using E2EE, while a green bubble indicates they are using the outdated SMS and MMS protocols.
+Currently, the only way to get E2EE in iMessage is for both parties to be using Apple devices.

+If either you or your messaging partner have iCloud backup enabled, the encryption key will be stored on Apple's servers, meaning they can access your messages.
+Disabling this setting will mean that Apple won't be able to access your messages.

+### Password or TouchID/FaceID?

+Whether you choose to use TouchID/FaceID or just a regular password on your phone will be determined by your threatmodel.
+If you are worried about people accessing your phone without your knowledge who might use your fingerprint/face to unlock your phone, such as a roommate or a partner, then you should only use a regular password.

+If you are worried about people looking over your shoulder and seeing your password when you enter it, then you should use TouchID/FaceID.

 --8<-- "includes/abbreviations.en.md"